mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 # Overview of TANGO Control System { #sec:tango-overview }

 This chapter provides an overview of the TANGO Control System architecture.
-Later, existing frameworks for creating graphical TANGO applications are presented.
+Later, the existing frameworks for creating graphical TANGO applications are presented.

 ## Visualization and control functionality in TANGO Control System